Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 When using Spring we can convert Flows and suspend function to Flux and Mono, ....

-This capability of returning items one a at a time in a reactive way, allows the communication between microservices much more conveniant.
-For example when we have a geteway that has to retrieve and combine objects from two different microservices, flows can help us get both flows by combining them, and return the complete object.
+This capability of returning items one at a time in a reactive way, allows the communication between microservices much more convenient.
+For example when we have a gateway that has to retrieve and combine objects from two different microservices, flows can help us get both flows by combining them, and return the complete object.

 WebFlux allow to map request to specific methods.